reetesha/documentviewer/README.md

 4- NodeJS to host the app and development of Rest APIs 5- Jasmine for Unit Test cases.

-Bookmark
+#Bookmark
 In Document Viewer app , particular tag and docuement can be access directly using below URLS- http://localhost:7000/#tag/{tagid}/document/{documentid}

 1- Bookmark URL to get particular tag documents list - http://localhost:7000/#tag/1001 2- Bookmark URL to get particular document - http://localhost:7000/#tag/1001/document/100001

-Rest API(server project) :  All interaction in UI is happeining using Rest API.
+#Rest API(server project)

+All interaction in UI is happeining using Rest API.
 Below are the assumption :

 1) HATEOAS(Hypermedia as the Engine of Application State), hypertext links should be used to create a better navigation through the API.
 2) Used plural nouns, used sub-resources for relations, Given Version to API and used HTTP status codes (sucess and error)
 3) Mock the JSON data and created Rest API in JavaScript and deployed into NodeJS server